kamlesh-14/Tracker-Blocker/README.md

 ## 🛠 How to Use

 1. Clone this repo:
-   > Download the Extension
+   > Download the Extension---
-   > open chrome and go to chrome://extensions/
+   > open chrome and go to chrome://extensions/---
-   > Enable Developer mode
+   > Enable Developer mode---
-   > Then click loaded unpacked and upload all the files you downloaded
+   > Then click loaded unpacked and upload all the files you downloaded---
-   > now its ready to use
+   > now its ready to use---
-   > You can customize as your need and add your own rules in rules.json
+   > You can customize as your need and add your own rules in rules.json---
-   > i have added only few rules in rules.json file
+   > i have added only few rules in rules.json file---